barryross/SongBook/README.md

 ---

 ###Description

-This is my first complete MEAN stack app.
-This is a simple application offering songwriters a place to store their lyrics.
+A MEAN app offering songwriters a place to manage their lyrics

 ---
 #Features